 “I learned many things, but mostly I learned what I’m not.
 We are not these imperfect bodies or these neurotic minds.
 We are none of the memories, emotions or stories we tell ourselves.
 None of this is our fault because we aren’t doing anything.”
 I sense I might be getting in too deep for my audience, nevertheless I continue.
 “It took me a long time to realize these things because I had to dig through a lot of manure to find the pony, but sure enough, the pony was there.”

 “What was there?
-What did you find?” he asks with what appears to be genuine curiosity.
+What did you find?” he asks with what seems to be genuine curiosity.

 “The truth.
 It’s almost impossible to find, but it’s there hidden under all the crap—all the self-help books, new age gobbledygook, self-appointed sages, gurus in silk robes, religious dogma and spiritual paths to nowhere.
 The truth actually exists and once you find it the seeking just stops along with all the silly ideas you had about it.”

 As usual, Dad seemed to be searching for an appropriate response to his son’s unusual interests.
 Dad was a working scientist his entire life and anything that slightly resembled philosophy or spirituality was quickly dismissed as ‘magical thinking.’
 I think the closest Dad ever got to spirituality was watching an interview Bill Moyers did once with Joseph Campbell.
 But Campbell wasn’t really a spiritual type, more of an academic, really.